 - Even though some things end early, I still recommend having afternoon Fastpass+ reservations so you can try to schedule more for the evening.
 But leaving larger gaps may be a good idea so you can accomplish more in between Fastpass+ reservations (or get them done really quick so you have the rest of the day for shows and exploring).

 - Rides at Animal Kingdom do not usually slow down like ride lines at Magic Kingdom.
 Depending on the time of year, Everest and Dinosaur will have 15 minute waits in the evening (early mornings also) but rides such as Kilimanjaro Safari and both Pandora rides will likely keep a lengthy wait time.

 - Have FUN!
 Learn about conservation and the AMAZING animals that coexist with us on this planet!
 They are truly incredible and need us to be more aware of the decisions we make and how they affect their homes and safety!

 I hope you loved our daily Animal Kingdom schedule and can use it to help you have an awesome Disney vacation…all while sleeping in a bit!

 Do you love Animal Kingdom as much as I do?
 Let me know what you think of our daily schedule and if you think it could work for you!

-If you are looking to take the fun and adventure up a notch at Animal Kingdom, check out our experience on Animal Kingdom’s Wild Africa Trek Tour!
+And if you are looking to take the fun and adventure up a notch at Animal Kingdom, check out our experience on Animal Kingdom’s Wild Africa Trek Tour!
 You will not be disappointed!